-- Shoulder impingement, when the bones of the shoulder pinch or rub painfully against underlying tissues
+- Shoulder impingement, when the structures of the shoulder pinch or rub painfully against each other

 Frozen Shoulder Can Improve with Exercise Regimen

 Frozen shoulder can be caused by a thickening or tightening of the joint capsule and connective tissue that holds the shoulder together.
-It can occur from overuse, when illness or surgery keeps you from moving your arm for an extended time, or as a result of minor trauma.
-Women and people with diabetes tend to be at higher risk for frozen shoulder.
+It can occur from severe inflammation, from overuse, when illness or surgery keeps you from moving your arm for an extended time, or as a result of minor trauma.
+Women and people with diabetes or hypothyroidism tend to be at higher risk for frozen shoulder.

-Pain and stiffness from frozen shoulder can last several weeks to months, and not all frozen shoulders are the same.
-However, “a majority of people will still get better with time, education about their problem, and a home exercise program to improve the way their shoulder muscles work together,” said Diehl.
+Pain and stiffness from frozen shoulder can last weeks to months, and not all frozen shoulders are the same.
+However, “a majority of people will still get better with time, education about their problem, and a home exercise program to improve the way their shoulder muscles work together,” said Dr. Klifto.
 In certain cases, you may also get pain relief from a steroid injection.

 When to Seek Immediate Help for Shoulder Pain

-“If you fall, have a significant strain injury and feel a pop or tearing sensation in your shoulder, and then have problems lifting your arm, seek medical care,” Dr. Diehl advised.
-A severe shoulder injury, such as a fracture, requires immediate medical attention and may need to be evaluated in the emergency room.
+“If you fall, have a significant strain injury, and/or feel a pop or tearing sensation in your shoulder and then have weakness lifting your arm, seek medical care,” Dr. Klifto advised.
+“Pain that has been present for months without improvement with activity modification also warrants a visit with a shoulder specialist.”
+A severe shoulder injury such as a fracture or dislocation requires immediate medical attention and may need to be evaluated in the emergency room.
 Depending on the nature of your injury, other treatment options include:

-- Duke Orthopaedic Urgent Care, which provides orthopaedic-specific treatment at several locations seven days a week.
+- Duke Orthopaedic Urgent Care, which provides orthopaedic-specific treatment seven days a week.
 You'll have the convenience of fast service with no unnecessary exposure to sick people.